HBevilacqua/neural_network_backprop_fromscratch/README.md

 ∂f/∂x, ∂f/∂Y, ...) into a vector.

 #### Gardient descent
-It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂J(θ)/∂θ = 0, I mean all θ that min J(θ).
+It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂J(θ)/∂θ = 0 (J is the cost function), i.e. all θ which minimize J(θ).

 #### Regression
 Regression tries to predict outputs of a function according to its inputs (= find the relationship between Y and X).